barpyfartz/Cruelty-Style/README.md

 - **Parkinson Syndrome**: makes ur hands shake. thats all
 - **CEO Mindset Trip**: rainbow
 - **Custom HP Icon**: replaces the hp icon on your own picture, or gif
-- **IShowSpeed**: very ass made but works and ass placement. shows ur speed
+- **IShowSpeed**: very ass made and ass placement, but it works. shows ur speed

 ## Installation